kimiatakhtsangy/Dashboard-Test/README.md

 # Dashboard-Test
-This is a task for nadin soft COM!
+This is a task for nadin soft Company!
 A biolingual dashboard by material ui.

 For starting this App using npm commands :
 $ npm install